supervisely-ecosystem/ui-widgets-demos/misc/rate/README.md

 ### colors

 Determine color array for icons.
+It should have 3 elements, each of which corresponds with a score level

 **type:** `List[str]`